top of page

 The Dossmanns’ search for God led them to yoga and a short visit in 1972 to India with Oliver to study Eastern mysticism.
 “When I first met him, when we dated, when we got married and two years later when [our son] Oliver was born, Daniel smiled very little,” Françoise said.
 “There was a very deep sadness in him and searching for God was the main goal of our lives.
 Everything changed when we became Christians at the end of 1973, five years after we were married.”

-All the works of Johann Sebastian Bach —in particular the St Matthew Passion (video or audio) — moved Daniel, whose conversion to Christianity followed his acceptance of the Bible’s veracity.
+All the works of Johann Sebastian Bach —in particular the St Matthew Passion (audio) — moved Daniel, whose conversion to Christianity followed his acceptance of the Bible’s veracity.
 “There was no influence from anybody,” Françoise said.
 “It was only God who revealed himself to us through the reading of the Bible, discovering the gospel message and what Jesus Christ had done for us.”
 A few years later, Daniel wrote a book, Le Yoga face à la Bible, (Yoga Face to Face with the Bible) to document their pilgrimage to God’s grace and forgiveness.

 dossmann_1983_before_leaving_france_twea